Loading...

 LeadLoft has expanded toward recruiting.
 Some of its strengths:

-• For recruiting, they have “automated recruiting” features: describing your ideal candidate, then letting the system help find, outreach, and manage them.
-LeadLoft+1
+• “Automated recruiting” features: describe your ideal candidate, then let the system help find, outreach, and manage them.

-• Message / conversation sync helps you see LinkedIn messages in your pipeline.
-Less manual juggling.
+• Message sync lets you see LinkedIn messages in your pipeline.

 Pros:

-• Very strong when LinkedIn is a major channel; good tools for automating candidate outreach & maintaining engagement.
+• Very strong when LinkedIn is a major channel: great for automating candidate outreach & engagement.

 • AI-powered prospecting & enrichment reduces manual sourcing.

-• Unified pipeline + outreach workflow across channels (LinkedIn + email) is helpful.
+• Unified pipeline and outreach workflow across channels (LinkedIn + email) is efficient.

 Cons:

-• Not a “pure” recruiting ATS in every respect (for example, some features like job board multiposting or interview scheduling might be less mature).
+• Not a “pure” ATS: job board multiposting or interview scheduling is less mature.

-• At $99, cost is on the higher side especially for smaller recruiting teams or very light hiring volume.
+• At $99, cost is higher for smaller recruiting teams or light hiring.

 Best For:

-Teams who recruit often, especially when many candidates are passive or must be sourced via LinkedIn, and when outreach + follow-ups are important.
-If you want automation + prospect sourcing + pipeline management in one, this is compelling.
+Teams who recruit often, especially when many candidates are passive or must be sourced via LinkedIn, and when outreach + follow-ups are critical.

 Manatal